Jesm/rock-paper-scissors/README.md

 To prepare the development environment, you can use [Docker Compose](https://docs.docker.com/compose/):

 * Open the terminal and run `docker-compose up -d`.
 For this to work, be sure that the port `8080` is available;
+* Run `docker-compose exec web npm install` to install the dependencies necessary to build the application;
 * Run `docker-compose exec web npm run start` to setup the Node.js server.
 Then you can access the application in [`localhost:8080`](http://localhost:8080);
 * You can use `docker-compose exec web npm run test` to run the tests.